Using file folder activities effectively

 Email

-So how do I use these file folder activities?
+Now that you know how to make file folder games from a worksheet, let’s look at how to use them in a special education setting.
 There are so many great ways to effectively use them.
 You do have to be careful, however.
-Students can become bored fairly quickly if you use them too often or too frequently throughout the day.
-That means you need A LOT of variety and strategic planning.
+Students can become bored fairly quickly if they use them too often or too frequently throughout the day.
+That means you need a lot of variety and strategic planning.

 bored